 Entering therapy for any sexual challenges can be a vulnerable experience for both individuals and couples.
 It requires courage and a level of intimacy to understand the true nature of what’s happening within.
 Sex has many layers, including physical, mental, emotional, and spiritual.
 Sexual challenges can also be very difficult to talk about and this is something that I acknowledge.

-I was born and raised in Los Angeles, CA and moved to South Florida in 2019.
-I attended California State University Northridge and graduated with my Bachelor's of Arts in Psychology.
+I was born and raised in Los Angeles, CA, and moved to South Florida in 2019.
+I attended California State University Northridge and graduated with my Bachelor of Arts in Psychology.
 I also completed my Master's Degree in Social Work at the University of Southern California.
-What led me to my work in trauma therapy is in down my own trauma work and coming to a place of my own recovery.
+What led me to my work in trauma therapy is to down my own trauma work and come to a place of my own recovery.
 I found the process of EMDR and Havening Techniques to be quite profound, and I appreciate and enjoy sharing it with others.

 Janet is a Licensed Clinical Social Worker (LCSW) in the states of California and Florida.
-Janet works from a trauma focused and attachment oriented perspective, supporting individuals and couples through their healing of past and current distressing events.
+Janet works from a trauma-focused and attachment-oriented perspective, supporting individuals and couples through their healing of past and current distressing events.
 She helps couples She's trained in Eye Movement Desensitization and Reprocessing (EMDR) and Havening Techniques.
-EMDR and Havening Techniques are psychosensory modality that supports individuals in de-traumatizing stressful memories in the brain.
+EMDR and Havening Techniques are a psycho sensory modality that supports individuals in de-traumatizing stressful memories in the brain.
 Janet sub-specializes in sex therapy, supporting individuals and couples in their relational and sexual wellness by providing effective tools that can support in managing conflict, and increasing intimacy and connection.